 How much natural tooth structure needs to be replaced is the biggest differentiator when you’re considering whether to go with veneers and crowns.
 Porcelain crowns replace the exterior portion of a tooth and create a natural appearance.
 Just as a contact lens adheres to the eye, a veneer bonds to the tooth’s outer surface and essentially replaces tooth surface enamel.
 For a porcelain crown to be placed, typically at least 2 mm of original tooth structure thickness is needed.

 Pros and Cons of Crowns

-Crowns are an often-recommended treatment when tooth decay has wrecked most of the original tooth, when the tooth has been damaged, or in cases of severe enamel loss.
+Crowns are an often-recommended treatment when tooth decay has wrecked most of the original tooth, the tooth has been damaged or in cases of severe enamel loss.
 They are also an option for people who have ground and clenched their teeth to the extent that most of the original tooth is lost.

 Dentists are artists and can sculpt porcelain crowns to replicate the appearance of natural tooth enamel.
 Crowns are strong and resilient and can be an excellent solution for damaged teeth since they essentially replace an entire tooth, down to the gum.
 The end result can look even better than your original tooth.
 Maintenance is simple and requires no more or less brushing and flossing than your real teeth.

 One con to porcelain crowns is that they need lab time to be created.
 The amount of time will vary, so expect to be fitted with a temporary crown until your permanent one is ready.

 Another issue with crowns is that some patients report extra sensitivity to temperature.
 Because crowns don’t have natural teeth’s flexibility, people who opt for crowns over veneers may need to avoid certain foods and drinks.
 Those who grind their teeth may need to wear a mouth guard at night to protect their crowns from unnecessary pressure.

 Pros and Cons of Veneers